nadiamariduena/python-intro-2024-privat/16_functions_1_.md

 - Yes, it's a similar concept!
 In both Python and React (JavaScript/JSX), you are inserting or interpolating variable values into strings.
 Let's compare the two approaches directly to highlight the similarities and differences.

 #### In React (JavaScript/JSX)

+In React (or JavaScript in general), you often use template literals (also known as template strings) to interpolate variables within strings.
+Template literals are enclosed by backticks (`) and use the ${}` syntax to include variables.